Wall art for law office

 How does visual identity attract target clientele?

-Premium versus accessible positioning
+Premium positioning versus accessible

-Visual identity evolution according to firm growth
+Evolution of visual identity according to practice growth

 • Precise thematic adaptation to each legal specialty (criminal, corporate, family, maritime)